Khushisgh01/rakshak-backend/README.md

     pip install -r requirements.txt

-Note: The requirements include PyTorch (torch), OpenCV headless, and yt-dlp.
+Note: The requirements include PyTorch (torch), OpenCV headless, and various others.
 The total download size may be several hundred megabytes.
 Ensure you have a stable internet connection.

+Alternatively run the following command if the above command failed for any reason:

+    pip install django torch numpy opencv-python-headless requests python-dotenv sympy yt-dlp

 **Step 4 — Apply database migrations**